aefarrell/aefarrell.github.io/_posts/2024-01-13-fugitive-hydrogen.md

 Where *EF* is the *emission factor* for nitrous oxide and *HHV* is the higher heating value of hydrogen.

-The ratio of fugitive to combustion emissions is then
+The ratio of fugitive to combustion emissions is then<a href="#fn-11" class="sidenote-number"></a><span class="sidenote" id="fn-11">I am using the nitrous oxide emission factor for natural gas combustion, for lack of any more appropriate emission factor.
+This factor is highly dependent upon the actual burner design/operation, fuel gas, and host of other parameters relating to the actual stationary combustion device.
+I am implicitly assuming that whatever the nitrous oxide emission factor would be for hydrogen, it would be of the same order of magnitude as that for natural gas.</span>

 $$ { E_f \over E_c } = { {GWP_{H2} \cdot \rho_{H2}} \over { GWP_{N2O} \cdot EF_{N2O} \cdot HHV_{H2} } } \cdot {\eta \over {1-\eta}} $$